ivkram/astrolabel/README.md

 The `labels` section of the label library contains the list of custom plot labels, each of which has the following attributes:

 - `symbol`: the symbol representing the plotted parameter.
 Note that math mode is applied to all symbols by default.
 Therefore, use `\mathrm{}` in cases where the upright letter notation is preferable (e.g., `\mathrm{SFR}`);
 - **\[optional\]** `unit`: the plotted parameter's unit of measurement.
-All units are converted to the LaTeX format using the Astropy's [`Quantity.to_string()`](https://docs.astropy.org/en/stable/api/astropy.units.Quantity.html#astropy.units.Quantity.to_string) method.
-The list of units supported by Astropy and hence by Astrolabel can be found in Astropy's official documentation [here](https://docs.astropy.org/en/stable/units/index.html).
+All units are converted to the LaTeX format using the Astropy's [`Quantity.to_string()` method](https://docs.astropy.org/en/stable/api/astropy.units.Quantity.html#astropy.units.Quantity.to_string).
+The list of units supported by Astropy and hence by Astrolabel can be found in the Astropy's official documentation [here](https://docs.astropy.org/en/stable/units/index.html).
 This list covers most (if not all) units used in astronomy.
 However, if you want to define new units, follow the instructions on [this page](https://docs.astropy.org/en/stable/units/combining_and_defining.html#defining-units);
 - **\[optional\]** `description`: the text description of the plotted parameter.

 **Note:** due to the specifics of YAML, it is highly recommended to use single quotes (`'`) when adding new labels or label formats to the label library.